Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Renormalization Group Framework

 Eq. \eqref{eq:xprime} shows that the sign of $\xi'$ is the same as that of $\xi$.
 Hence, the RG flow never crosses the imaginary axis; points with $\xi>0$ remain in the right half-plane and flow towards the stable fixed point $y^*=1$, while those with $x<0$ remain in the left half-plane and flow towards $y^*=-1$.
 The imaginary axis itself is invariant under iteration but contains no finite-valued fixed points.
 It is, therefore, {\em the Julia set} of the map, forming the boundary between the two basins of attraction as shown in Fig. \ref{fig:basins}.

-In the specific case at hand, the point at infinity is an unstable fixed point (ordered state) of the RG map.
-As a result, the Julia set extends all the way to infinity.
-This behavior is a characteristic of the thermal Ising model in one dimension, for which the lower critical dimension coincides with the system's dimensionality.
-Consequently, thermal fluctuations are strong enough to prevent the emergence of a stable ordered phase, at any nonzero finite temperature.

 To crosscheck that the extent of this Julia set is infinite, we analyze the flow of points restricted to the imaginary axis.
-The map for the imaginary part simplifies to $\eta' = (\eta^2 - 1)/(2\eta)$.
-It can be shown that points on this line, such as those where the unit circle intersects it ($y=\pm i$, so $\eta=\pm 1$), flow towards infinity under repeated iterations of the map.
-This indicates that the Julia set is unbounded and extends along the entire imaginary axis.
+Along this line, the map for the imaginary component reduces to $\eta' = (\eta^2 - 1)/(2\eta)$.
+This expression shows that any point on the imaginary axis that eventually flows to $\eta=\pm 1$ will, under repeated iterations of the map, subsequently escape to infinity.
+Consequently, the Julia set must be unbounded and, in particular, extends along the entire imaginary axis.
+Appendix \ref{sec:julia-set-rg} provides a different mathematical construction of the Julia set, while Appendix \ref{sec:why-not-fractal} explains why, in the present case, the resulting Julia set is not fractal.